naev/naev/Readme.md

 release.
 For the literarily-inclined, there are large amounts of lore accompanying everything from planets to equipment.

+Please note that Naev is still actively under development and not complete yet.
+Although there are a lot of things to do in the game, you will find incomplete or work in progress content as you progress.

 ## GETTING NAEV

 Naev is on steam, itch.io, flathub, many linux distributions and more!
 If you